KananEisley/transparency-community/CONTRIBUTING.md

 6. Create GitHub release
 7. Update documentation

-Thank you for contributing to the Transparency Platform!
+Thank you for contributing to Transparency!
 Your contributions help make government data more accessible to everyone.